Code-Institute-Submissions/OctoMuyThai_MS1_Project/README.md

 ## Known Bugs/Issues
 * Using Lighthouse report found that performance is only rated a 69.
 Main issue appears to be file size of pictures so given more time would attempt to save the files in a different file format which could reduce the file size.

+## Future Features
+If given more time and further development of skills then I would suggest these features to be added:
+* All mentions of the gym name, OctoMuyThai, should be linked back to home page.
+* On the timetable page, the times given for each class should enlarge when they are hovered over for further interaction.
+* When you complete and submit for sign up by clicking the Join Now button there should be a confirmation page or dropdown that confirms your membership submission has been received.

 ## Deployment
 ### GitHub Pages